SezanMert/SezanMert.github.io/_pages/projects.md

 {% include base_path %}

-Project names are clickable and will direct you to the reports of the projects.
+Project names are clickable and will direct you to the reports/pages of the projects.

+### Neuroscience Research Projects

+These are the projects that I am currently working on during my master's.

-### Graduate Projects
+### Graduate Course Projects

 <table style="border-collapse: collapse; border: none;">
   <tr style="border: none; height: 200px;">